Browse articles

 • No Template field on the new-project form?
 It only appears once you have at least one template saved.
 Save one first.

 • The template froze a moment in time.
-Later changes to the original project don't flow into the template — re-save it if your standard setup evolves.
+Later changes to the original project don't flow into the template.
+Save it as a new template if your standard setup evolves, or edit the existing template directly.

 • Copied, not linked.
 Projects created from a template are independent; editing one doesn't affect the others or the template.